The entropy of an acoustic black hole in neo-Newtonian theory: Conclusions

 \section{Conclusions}

 In summary, in the present study we calculate the entropy of an acoustic black hole in the context of neo-Newtonian hydrodynamics.
 Applying quantum statistical method we obtain corrections to the entropy due to the GUP.
-The use of the GUP in the equation of state density allows us to solve the partition function without the requirement of a cut-off and the divergences that arise when we apply the brick-wall method are eliminated.
-In our results we found that the leading term in Eq. (\ref{entropy-b}) is proportional to horizon area of the acoustic black hole and terms of corrections are proportional to $ T_h $ and $T_h^3$.
-In addition, we have obtained a new term correction that is proportional to $T_h ^ 3$ that arises due to the presence of pressure and $B$ parameter associated with the rotation of the acoustic black hole.
+The use of the GUP in the equation of state density allows us {to compute the partition function} without the requirement of a cut-off and the divergences that arise when we apply the brick-wall method are eliminated.
+In our results we found that the leading term in Eq. (\ref{entropy-b}) is proportional to horizon area of the acoustic black hole and terms of corrections are proportional to $ T_h $ and $T_h^3$. {Similar results were found in acoustic black holes in 2+1 dimensions \cite{Zhao,ABPS} and BTZ black holes in \cite{ABCPS2015}.
+The computation of corrected entropy with this GUP for Schwarzschild black hole in 3+1 was first computed in \cite{KN}.} In addition, we have obtained a new term correction that is proportional to $T_h ^ 3$ that arises due to the presence of pressure and $B$ parameter associated with the rotation of the acoustic black hole.
+Since the pressure is generally a parameter that can be easily adjustable and it can play the role of an external field, the neo-Newtonian theory might provide an interesting way to test analog effects, possibly in some variants of the recent experiment developed in Ref.\cite{stein}.